4.11 — Chars

 Much like ASCII maps the integers 0-127 to American English characters, other character encoding standards exist to map integers (of varying sizes) to characters in other languages.
 The most well-known mapping outside of ASCII is the Unicode standard, which maps over 144,000 integers to characters in many different languages.
 Because Unicode contains so many code points, a single Unicode code point needs 32-bits to represent a character (called UTF-32).
 However, Unicode characters can also be encoded using multiple 16-bit or 8-bit characters (called UTF-16 and UTF-8 respectively).

 char16_t and char32_t were added to C++11 to provide explicit support for 16-bit and 32-bit Unicode characters.
-These char types have the same size as std::uint_least16_t, std::uint_least32_t, and unsigned char respectively (but are distinct types).
-In theory, this means on an esoteric architecture that char16_t and char32_t could be larger than the number of expected bits.
+These char types have the same size as std::uint_least16_t and std::uint_least32_t respectively (but are distinct types). char8_t was added in C++20 to provide support for 8-bit Unicode (UTF-8).
+It is a distinct type that uses the same representation as unsigned char.

 guest